Shop injury claims help people who suffer injuries in stores due to unsafe conditions such as wet floors, damaged shelves, or poor maintenance.

 Legal liability: Who’s responsible?

-You might assume it’s the store owner, but legal liability in shop injury claims can depend on various factors.
+While the store owner may be responsible, liability in shop injury claims can depend on several factors.

 Potentially liable parties include: